Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Beyond Two-Valued Stable Semantics

+There is a host of other semantics for both normal and disjunctive logic programs, including several semantics that refine the 3-valued stable models by, e.g., selecting only the $\leq_i$-{\em minimal\/} 3-valued stable models (as is done for normal logic programs in the so-called \emph{3-valued well-founded models}), or taking the $\leq_i$-{\em maximal\/} 3-valued stable models.
+The latter, called {\em M-stable models\/} (or {\em L-stable models\/}), were introduced for DLPs by Sacca and Zaniolo~\cite{sacca1990stable,sacca1991partial,sacca1997deterministic}.
+For normal logic programs, M-stable models coincide with {\em regular models\/}, as defined by You and Yuan~\cite[Definition~8]{YY94}.
+However, for disjunctive logic programs, M-stable models do {\em not\/} coincide with regular models, since the latter are guaranteed to exist (see~\cite[Proposition 5.1]{YY94}) whereas the former are not (as 3-valued stable models in general might not exist for DLPs, see~\cite{Pr91}).
+A detailed overview of the relations between the above-mentioned semantics, as well as other semantics for DLPs, is given by Eiter, Leone and Sacc\'a in~\cite{eiter1997partial}.

-\begin{note} {\rm As shown in~\cite{schulz2014labellings,schulz2017labellings}, when $\pi$ is a normal logic program, its 3-valued models considered above have some counterparts in terms of the induced assumption-based argumentation framework $\ABF_{{\sf Norm}}(\pi)$, described in Example~\ref{ex:translations}.
+Likewise, there are many proposals in the literature for extending the well-founded semantics from normal logic programs to disjunctive logic programs.
+We refer, e.g., to \cite{alcantara2005well,brass1995disjunctive,knorr2007comparison,seipel1998alternating,WZ05} for some examples.
+However, there is no consensus about which are the most suitable ones, or even what should be the criteria for comparing them (see~\cite{alcantara2005well,WZ05}), including existence and uniqueness.
+In what follows, for considering the correspondence with ABA frameworks, we restrict our attention to the 3-valued stable models, leaving the investigations of other semantics such as the ones discussed above to future work. \begin{note} {\rm As shown in~\cite{caminada2017equivalence,CS18}, when $\pi$ is a normal logic program, its 3-valued models that are defined above have some counterparts in terms of the induced assumption-based argumentation framework $\ABF_{{\sf Norm}}(\pi)$, described in Example~\ref{ex:translations}.
 To recall these results, we first need to extend the notions in Definition~\ref{def:semantics} with the following argumentative concepts:

 \begin{definition} {\rm Let $\ABF=\tup{\mathfrak{L}, \Gamma, \Lambda,-}$ be an assumption-based framework and let $\Delta \subseteq \Lambda$.
 The set of all the formulas in $\Lambda$ that are attacked by $\Delta$ is denoted by $\Delta^+$, and the set of all the formulas in $\Lambda$ that are defended by $\Delta$ (namely, the formulas whose attackers are in $\Delta^+$) is denoted ${\sf Def}(\Delta)$.
 We say that $\Delta$ is a {\em complete extension\/} of $\ABF$, if it is conflict-free (Definition~\ref{def:semantics}) and ${\sf Def}(\Delta) = \Delta$ (namely, $\Delta$ defends exactly its own elements).
 A $\subseteq$-maximally complete extension of $\ABF$ is called {\em preferred extension\/} of $\ABF$, and a $\subseteq$-minimally complete extension of $\ABF$ is called {\em grounded extension\/} of $\ABF$.\footnote{Note that, using the notations in Definition~\ref{def:Dung-semantics}, $\Delta \subseteq \Lambda$ is a stable extension of $\ABF$ according to Definition~\ref{def:semantics}, iff $\Delta \cap \Delta^+ = \emptyset$ (namely, $\Delta$ is conflict-free) and $\Delta \cup \Delta^+ = \Lambda$.} } \end{definition}